abdnass/Bank-Loan-Term-Pred/README.md

 # Bank-Loan-Term-Pred
-There is a story behind every dataset, and this mine.
+There is a story behind every dataset, and this is mine.